Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Power System Stability Constraint Development

 \subsubsection{Small signal (static) voltage stability}

 The static voltage stability constraints previously derived in \cite{9786660} are briefly presented here.
-Based on system power flow equation, the current injection at the PCC of GFL IBR is expressed as:
+Based on the power flows in the system, the voltage and current relationship at the PCC of GFL IBR is expressed as:

 The above relationship can be represented by an equivalent two-bus system with one bus being Bus $\Phi(c_l)$ and the other bus representing the rest of the system, i.e., the equivalent grid bus with its voltage $V^G_{\Phi(c_l)}$, formed by all the voltage sources in the system, as shown in Fig.~\ref{fig:2bus}.
-The IBR unit is connected to the grid bus through the impedance $Z_{\Phi(c_l)\Phi(c_l)}$ with an equivalent current injection, $\hat{I}_{c_l}$.
+Note that GFMs are treated the same as the SGs since their terminal voltages can be well regulated during steady state and small disturbances when the power and current saturation do not occur.
+For these PV buses, it is common in voltage stability analysis to assume that they have constant voltage phasors \cite{kessel1986estimating,wang2016necessary}.
+Furthermore, the formulation in \eqref{V_c_eq} is an alternative of interpreting the original system instead of a model simplification.
+A similar formulation can also be found in \cite{wu2017assessing}.
+The GFL is connected to the grid bus through the impedance $Z_{\Phi(c_l)\Phi(c_l)}$ with an equivalent current injection $\hat{I}_{c_l}$, to account for the IBR interactions.
 This equivalent current includes the current from IBR $c_l$ and the currents from other IBRs referred to Bus $\Phi(c_l)$ by the impedance ratio.
 The equivalent complex power injection from IBR $c_l$ is then calculated by combining \eqref{V_c_eq} and $\hat{S}_{c_l} =\hat{P}_{c_l}+\mathrm{j} \hat{Q}_{c_l}$, which leads to:

 with $\theta_{c_l}=\angle{V_{\Phi(c_l)}} - \angle{V^G_{\Phi(c_l)}}$ being the angle difference between the PCC voltage and the equivalent grid voltage.
 Eliminating the angle $\theta_{c_l}$ gives the closed form solution of $V_{\Phi(c_l)}$: